marknokes/easier-rss/README.md

 # Easier RSS

-Add RSS feeds to your website.
+Add RSS/Atom feeds to your website.
 Supports SQL server, wincache, or file caching

 ## To get started: